ParthaPRay/PII_Scrubbing_LLM/README.md

 # PII Scrubbing Service with spaCy NER and Flexible LLM Integration

 This FastAPI-based service accepts text input and a model name, scrubs Personally Identifiable Information (PII) using spaCy NER and regex patterns, then sends the sanitized input to a specified Large Language Model (LLM) endpoint.
 The results (including performance metrics, CPU usage, and PII detection details) are logged to both a local SQLite database and returned as a JSON response.

+NER using Spacy is the Python-based Natural Language Processing task that focuses on detecting and categorizing named entities.

-Currently, the code supports legacy Text Completaions https://docs.anthropic.com/en/api/complete by Anthropic and chat completion https://platform.openai.com/docs/api-reference/chat by OpenAI.
-It supports text generation end point of Ollama.
+Currently, the code supports legacy Text Completaions (https://docs.anthropic.com/en/api/complete) by Anthropic and chat completion (https://platform.openai.com/docs/api-reference/chat) by OpenAI.
+It supports text generation (https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-completion) of Ollama.

 ## Key Features